fjenett/coffeescript-mode-processing/readme.md

 Download Processing 2.0a5 or later: http://code.google.com/p/processing/downloads/list

-Download this mode and rename folder to "CoffeeScriptMode" https://github.com/fjenett/coffeescript-mode-processing/zipball/latest
+Download this latest zip:
+https://github.com/fjenett/coffeescript-mode-processing/zipball/latest

-Find your sketchbook folder and make a new sub-folder called "modes"
+Find your sketchbook folder and make a new sub-folder called "modes" if not already there

-Add "CoffeeScriptMode" to "modes", start Processing 2.0a5+
+Unzip latest and from inside that folder move "CoffeeScriptMode" to "modes", like so:

+    .. path-to ../Processing/
+        modes/
+            CoffeeScriptMode/
+                .. etc ..
+		libraries/
+		.. sketches ..

+Start Processing 2.0a5+

 ... in the mode menu (to the right in the editor window) you now should see "CoffeeScript".

 A simple sketch looks like this: